 #2: Nothing is wasted

 I think one of the reasons I hate ‘wasting time’ is that I’m results orientated, and hate coming away with nothing.
-I think this is quite a common thing, especially amongst small business owners!
+I think this is quite a common thing, especially amongst small business owners or anyone working in marketing!

-I recently finished the Goldman Sachs 10,000 Small Business Programme, and this exact thing came up on the course.
+This exact thing came up on a Goldman Sachs 10,000 Small Business Programme course I took.
 We were tasked with making a playground out of plasticine.
 After we’d been working away at this for five minutes, we were suddenly given a new instruction: you have two minutes to turn it into a zoo.

 It was maddening!
 But this was a really important lesson, especially for someone who works in a creative field.
 After all, marketing is an iterative process: you’ll pursue a route for a while, and then everything changes – and your brilliant idea won’t see the light of day.
 It’s the same when it comes to pitches.
 You can spend ages developing an idea that you love, only to end up not winning the business.
 And it can be difficult not to feel like you’re wasting time.